 Description: History, perspectives and current trends in the field of early care and education.
 Exploration of career options within the field of working with children from birth to age eight.
 Includes child development theorists and their relation to program philosophies and curricula.
-Observation and participation hours in early childhood settings required.
+This course requires 5 face-to-face observation hours in an early childhood setting.